CO₂ Savings Calculator

 Composting CO₂ Savings Calculator

-Estimate the greenhouse gas savings from composting food scraps and yard waste — using EPA WARM v16 emission factors with full methodology notes.
+See how much greenhouse gas you save by composting food scraps and yard waste instead of landfilling — built on EPA WARM v16 emission factors, with the methodology laid out in full.

 How Composting Reduces Greenhouse Gas Emissions

-When food scraps go to a landfill, they decompose anaerobically — without oxygen — and produce methane (CH₄), a greenhouse gas 25 times more potent than CO₂ over a 100-year period (IPCC AR4 GWP).
-Composting instead creates aerobic decomposition, releasing CO₂ and water rather than methane.
-The difference is substantial: the EPA WARM v16 model calculates that composting food waste avoids 0.72 metric tons of CO₂ equivalent (MTCO₂e) per short ton compared to landfilling.
+Bury food scraps in a landfill and they break down anaerobically — no oxygen down there — which means they throw off methane (CH₄), a gas that traps heat about 25 times more effectively than CO₂ over a 100-year stretch (that's the IPCC AR4 GWP figure).
+Compost the same scraps and you get aerobic decomposition instead: CO₂ and water, not methane.
+The gap between the two is real — the EPA WARM v16 model puts composting food waste at 0.72 metric tons of CO₂ equivalent (MTCO₂e) avoided per short ton, compared to sending it to the landfill.
 [1]

-For the average U.S. household composting about 650 lbs of food scraps per year, that's approximately 0.23 MTCO₂e avoided — equivalent to driving roughly 570 miles or running a typical home's lights for about 3 months.
-Scaled up: if every U.S. household composted its food waste, the annual GHG reduction would be approximately 35 million metric tons CO₂e — equivalent to removing 7.5 million cars from the road for a year.
+Do the math for an average U.S. household composting about 650 lbs of food scraps a year, and you land around 0.23 MTCO₂e avoided — roughly what you'd emit driving 570 miles, or running a typical home's lights for about three months.
+Scale that across the country: if every U.S. household composted its food waste, we're talking about 35 million metric tons of CO₂e avoided annually — the same as pulling 7.5 million cars off the road for a year.

 Food Waste vs. Yard Trimmings: Why the Factors Differ